mrbathwater/ota/PRIVILEGED_APPS.md

 ## GitHub Actions Compatibility

-The implementation is fully compatible with the existing GitHub Actions workflows.
-No workflow changes are required as the workflows simply call `rooted-ota.sh`.
+The implementation is fully compatible with the GitHub Actions workflows.
+The workflows have been updated to use your local repository instead of the original `schnatterer/rooted-graphene` repository, ensuring all your custom changes (including the new privileged apps) are included in the build.

+### Workflow Changes

+**Updated files:**
+- `.github/workflows/release-single.yaml` - Now checks out your local repository
+- `.github/workflows/create-release.yaml` - Now checks out your local repository

+These changes ensure that every build uses your modified `rooted-ota.sh` with all 5 privileged apps integrated.

 ## Testing